Images of Heat Rash or Prickly Heat (Miliaria Rubra) (3)

 Signs & Symptoms

-Heat rash can occur after exposure to hot conditions.
-There can be many small, red bumps all over the body, usually occurring in highest concentration in covered areas where there is a lot of friction, such as the neck, chest, and body folds.
-The face, palms, and soles are generally not affected.
-Heat rash can cause intense itching and stinging, which can become worsened by heat.
-Your child may feel fatigued and become irritable and intolerant of heat, due to little or no sweating at the affected areas.
+Heat rash commonly occurs after exposure to hot conditions.
+There can be many small, red papules (solid bumps) all over the body on a base of red skin.
+In darker skin colors, the redness may be harder to see or may look more purple.
+Heat rash usually occurs on skin that is covered or where there is a lot of friction, such as the neck, chest, and body folds.
+The face, palms, and soles are generally not affected by heat rash.
+The rash can cause intense itching and stinging, which can become worsened by heat.
+Your child may feel fatigued and become irritable and intolerant of heat due to little or no sweating at the affected areas.

 If there are signs of bacterial skin infection related to the heat rash or otherwise, oral or topical antibiotics may be given.